EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

-# THIS IS A WIP
+## HOW DO I STEALTHCHANGER?
 Complete the following sections in order to replicate my process.

 # Table of Contents
-1) Print Selection
+1) Toolhead Print Selection
 2) Heat-Treating Process for Backplates
 3) Assembly Notes
 4) Special Notes on OptoTAP